gvwilson/thirdbit/src/fiction/still-book/index.md

 "Really," Crest-of-the-Wave nodded, shaking off her arm.

-"But what about---what about the police?
+"But what about—what about the police?
 Or gargoyles?"

 The twins rolled their eyes.
-"There's no such thing---"
+"There's no such thing—"

-"---as gargoyles.
-That's just a story---"
+"—as gargoyles.
+That's just a story—"

-"---to frighten children."
+"—to frighten children."

 "Less talk, more action," Crest-of-the-Wave said brusquely.
 The twins saluted, still smirking.